Thomas101/wmail/_includes/prerelease_notes.md

 This version forms the first release candidate for version 1.4.0 and is packed full of goodies 😍

+**Note for installing on windows** you will need to uninstall any previous versions of WMail before installing this release

 # Features

 - Support for 38 dictionary languages!
 Bonjour, Hola, Hallo!